dotcomstar/Billow/README.md

 The code is broken up as follows:

 - `manifest.json`: Tells Chrome everything it needs to know to properly load up the extension
+- `icon.png`: 19x19 icon of Billow logo
+- `popup.html`: Defines what to display when the icon is clicked
+- `popup.js`: Defines what code to run when popup button is clicked